-Researchers asked two groups of working adults to evaluate the competency of a hiring manager who was interviewing candidates for a vacant senior vice president position.
+Researchers asked 2 groups of working adults to evaluate the competency of a hiring manager who interviewed candidates for a vacant senior vice president position.
 One group was told that the hiring manager chose a white male candidate because he “had the highest scores.”
 The other group was told that the hiring manager chose a woman because she “had the highest scores and increases the racial and gender balance of our leadership team.”

 The results of the second part of the study: